mustafa-allamy/N-Tier-Architecture-Generator/README.md

 I'am working on adding comments to the code(in my free times) so you canunderstand every line of code

 I will add desktop app whenever microsoft release desktop apllication in .net core i did not include it now cuse its in preview

+* this will not add nuget packeges to your project so you have to add them manually